d12frosted/elpa-mirror/gnu/auctex-readme.txt

      (load "preview-latex.el" nil t t)

-If you still don’t get a “Preview” menu in LaTeX mode in spite of AUCTeX showing its “Command”, your installation is broken.
+If you still don't get a "Preview" menu in LaTeX mode in spite of AUCTeX showing its "Command", your installation is broken.
 One possible cause are duplicate Lisp files that might be detectable with ‘M-x list-load-path-shadows <RET>’.